 If you're looking for some crowd free views of Florence, instead of Piazzale Michelangelo head uphill to the Sacred Doors Cemetery.
 It's right behind the Church of San Miniato al Monte.
 This ancient graveyard is an open air museum, stuffed with beautiful funeral art and memorials.

 The private temples and tombs are in varying architectural styles, from Renaissance to Art Deco.
 Many of them are inspired by Florence's churches.
 The most famous effigy (show above) depicts the Mazzone siblings dancing together, fully united in the after life.

 17. Buontalenti Grotto in the Boboli Gardens

-The Buontalenti Grotto, also known as the Grotto Grande, is a fascinating but often overlooked spot in the Boboli Gardens.
+The Buontalenti Grotto, also known as the Grotto Grande, is a fascinating but often overlooked spot in the Boboli Gardens of the Pitti Palace.
 In 16th century Tuscany, it was the fashion to build decorative grottos reconstructing natural caves.
 Buontalenti refers to the architect who designed this fantastical creation for Francesco I de' Medici.

 On the sides of the pillared entrance are two niches with sculptures of Ceres and Apollo.
 They were sculpted by late Renaissance artist Baccio Bandinelli.

 The fancy facade is overlaid with architectural elements that look like stalagmites.
 On the tympanum at the top, the Medici coat of arms is held by two mosaic figures symbolizing Peace and Justice.